-The world's first ice cream soda came about by accident at the Philadelphia Exposition in October of 1874.
-It was there that Robert M. Green invented the now familiar ice cream soda.
+It seems the world's first ice cream soda recipe came about by accident at the Philadelphia Exposition in October of 1874.
+It was there that soda fountain operator Robert M. Green invented the now familiar ice cream soda.

-It had become the common practice for pharmacists of that day to add an ounce or two of fountain syrup — vanilla was the favorite flavor — and a tablespoonful of thick, sweet cream to soda water.
-The "cream soda" as it was called was very well liked by soda fountain regulars.
+It became the common practice for 19th-century pharmacists to add an ounce or two of flavored soda syrup — vanilla was the favorite — and a tablespoon of thick cream to soda water to make Cream Sodas, and their soda fountain regulars loved them.

 The story goes that one day Mr. Green's stand ran out of fresh cream, and he purchased some vanilla ice cream from a nearby ice cream vendor at the fair.
-He planned to let it melt and use it as cream, but he became so busy that he added a big spoonful of the frozen ice cream to his customer's cream soda instead.
+He planned to let it melt and use it as cream, but he became so busy that he added a large spoonful of the frozen ice cream to his customer's cream soda instead.

 It was an instant hit!
 Word spread throughout the fair, and demand for Green's frosty beverage creation grew so great that his profits were said to have risen from $6 to $600 in a single day!
-A princely sum in 1874.
+A princely sum in 1874!

-The popularity of the ice cream soda spread quickly and soon pharmacies and trendy soda fountains across the land began duplicating Green's ice cream soda recipe and offering the novel frosty sodas to their thirsty customers.
+News of the Ice Cream Soda spread rapidly and soon pharmacies and trendy soda fountains across the land began duplicating Green's ice cream soda recipe to sell frosty sodas to their thirsty customers.
 And the rest, as they say, is history.